 We do not believe that technology alone will save us from these threats.
 We do not believe that economic growth, in its current form, and with its usual political dilemmas, is compatible with preserving a habitable planet.
 We know that climate change requires deep changes in values and behaviour of citizens and governments, above and beyond the necessary changes in policy or investment signals.

 So part of why the Swarm has emerged is that we believe that we need to combine our creative skills to intervene in the cultural landscape.
 We know from analysis of history that this is possible if we can connect enough creatives, change makers and cultural influencers together over time, repeating key iconography, film, ideas.
 We know that pie in the sky utopic dreaming is not enough.
-We need to draw on the work of experts in new economics, climate change, or communication to ensure that our radical dreaming is informed, and to help others have a chance at real impact.
+We need to draw on the work of experts in environmental policy, alternative economics, well-being, or communication to ensure that our art and creative thinking projects are expertly informed, and to help others engage wider audiences.

 But we also believe that creatives are people who think differently.
 It’s not just about making inspiring or instructive art, designs or film.
-It may be even more important to see artists and creatives embedded with experts and campaigners to help them truly innovate.
-Swarm Dynamics helps design and establish these partnerships and residencies.
+It may be even more important to see artists and creatives embedded with experts and campaigners to help them truly innovate and imagineer solutions.
+Swarm Dynamics also helps design and establish these partnerships and residencies.

 Follow us on Social Media: